 At the moment I have fractal antennas for a rotating basis, for 80M -70CM.
 All are multiband; they are all hidden in trees.
 My observation, so far, is that I 'get out' best to worst in the following order for HF: 30M; 17M; 40M;20M; 12M; 15M; 10M;80M;160M.
 The antenna experimentation continues.
 When I get something more permanent I will do scaled down versions of the antennas, at UHF,and measure their calibrated power patterns in an anechoic chamber.

 I am still trying to understand the intrigue of 160M.
 I have a 160M fractal I put up occasionally and am experimenting.
 The launch angle issue is a fascinating one to work out.
 However, the QRN on 160M really does a number on my hearing.
 After a few minutes listening on 160M my ears literally ring.
 I do appreciate the many friendly and technically savvy OM's that hang on 160, BTW.
-As mentioned, I have about 100 hours on 160m over two 'DX Seasons': 56 worked/45 confirmed.
+As mentioned, I have about 100 hours on 160m over two 'DX Seasons': 56 worked/47 confirmed.
+I am shooting for 160M DXCC by 2015:-)

 section of one of my HF antennas, 2012; Here is a section before it gets weatherized and raised; raised barely visible